French people certainly know how to make baked goods.

 - fig jam

-- good quality camembert cheese (very soft and stinky)
+- good quality camembert cheese (the softer the better)

 - salt and pepper

-- - Cook for about 10 minutes, until onions are golden brown, soft and very tender.
+- Cook for about 15 minutes, until onions are golden brown and very tender.